habitat-sh/on-prem-builder/docs-chef-io/content/habitat/builder/on_prem/manage/upgrade.md

     ./install.sh
     ```

-1. Optional: Services may still be unavailable for a few minutes after `install.sh` completes, particularly when a data migration is triggered for `builder-minio` or `builder-datastore`.
+1. Optional: Follow the supervisor logs to monitor the migration progress.
+Services may be unavailable for a few minutes after `install.sh` completes, particularly when a data migration is triggered when updating `builder-minio` or `builder-datastore`.

-   Follow the supervisor log to monitor progress:
+    To follow the logs, run the following command:

     ```shell
     journalctl -fu hab-sup